 The "A" essay is perfectly formatted, with three or fewer spelling, wrong word and/or grammatical errors.
 It also has an excellent title, strong thesis, excellent organizational strategies, good transitions, an introduction with a hook, a thoughtful conclusion, and well-supported main points in the body paragraphs.
 The writing is lively and intelligent; there are no sentence structure errors.
 The "B" essay at the 1301 level contains all of the above with one or two more errors.
 The "C" essay has a thesis, introduction, and conclusion, but may lack support and/or has other obvious errors.
 The "D" essay contains one or more of the following problems: lack of a clear thesis, lack of a strong organizational pattern, weak introduction and/or conclusion, formatting errors, multiple spelling and grammatical errors, and/or sentence structure issues (fragments and run-ons).
 The "F" essay does not meet the minimum expectations for a 1301-level essay assignment.
 Some examples of "F" essays are 1) those written on a topic that has not been approved; 2) those that do not meet the minimum word count; or 3) those that are not written in the required format.

 Course Evaluation:

 WRITING ASSIGNMENTS - Low Stakes:

 10% Total

-Your final grade will be calculated using your best two grades (the lowest grade will be dropped).
 Each writing assignment will be worth 5% each.

 #1: Explication Brief